 It is also important to note that the 45% of young adults in this country who are either married or who want to be married cannot be compared to their parents or grandparents.
 These modern young adults are forging this path because they want to, not because they have to.
 It is a new phenomenon, and we’d be wise to support them.

 For the record, I’m not suggesting it’s always bad to marry later.
 Delayed marriage is a viable path for those who refrain from casual sex, cohabitation, and unwed births.
 (Though it should be noted that few young adults do this, which is why many are unsuccessful in their thirties when it comes to their love lives.)

-What I am suggesting is that those of us who are older and presumably wiser not be so quick to accept the status quo about prioritizing career over marriage.
+What I am suggesting is that people not be so quick to accept the status quo about prioritizing career over marriage.
 Perhaps it’s time to revisit the idea that marriage should be the last thing on young people’s minds.

-To that end, here are 5 great reasons to marry earlier rather than later for those who are considering doing so:
+To that end, here are 5 great reasons to marry earlier rather than later:

 - The pool of marriageable men narrows as women age.
 Women in their 30s are at a huge disadvantage when looking for a husband.
 The good men are either taken or tend to marry younger, more fertile women.